 - Most healthcare professionals have a positive attitude towards advanced care planning.
 However, the majority do not engage in it.
 While there may be barriers to healthcare professionals engaging in advance care planning, as a profession they recognize the value and need for advance care planning. - There are several reasons why professionals are reluctant to engage in the ACP discussion.
-These include discomfort with end-of-life discussions, fear of legal repercussions, time constraints, and limited reimbursement - Healthcare professionals have ethical obligations to honour a person's advance care choices wherever possible and to know the legal requirements as stated in their Codes of Ethics.
+These include discomfort with end-of-life discussions, fear of legal repercussions, time constraints, and limited reimbursement - Healthcare professionals have ethical obligations to honour a person's advance care choices wherever possible and to know the legal requirements to which they are subject as well as their professional Codes of Ethics.